 Mount a virtual file system on a Batch pool

-Azure Batch supports mounting cloud storage or an external file system on Windows or Linux compute nodes in your Batch pools.
-When a compute node joins a pool, the virtual file system is mounted and treated as a local drive on that node.
+Azure Batch supports mounting cloud storage or an external file system on Windows or Linux compute nodes in Batch pools.
+When a compute node joins the pool, the virtual file system mounts and acts as a local drive on that node.
+This article shows you how to mount a virtual file system on a pool of compute nodes by using the Batch Management Library for .NET.

-You can mount file systems such as:
+You can mount the following types of file systems:

-- Azure Files
+• Azure Files

-- Azure Blob storage
+• Azure Blob storage

-- Network File System (NFS) including an Avere vFXT cache
+• Network File System (NFS), including an Avere vFXT cache

-- Common Internet File System (CIFS)
+• Common Internet File System (CIFS)

 Note